itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-actuator.rst

 Move actuator and take pictures
 ===============================

 Most times an actuator is used to move your object you want to measure and take a picture by a camera.
-First you need a running instance of your :py:class:`itom.actuator` and :py:class:`itom.dataIO:Grabber` (:ref:`Getting started with grabbers <getStartGrabber>`).
-Set the camera and actuator :ref:`parameters <hardwareParameters>` before usage.
-Define your dataObject to save the captured data.
+First you need a running instance of your :py:class:`itom.actuator` and :py:class:`itom.dataIO` grabber (:ref:`Getting started with grabbers <getStartGrabber>`).
+Define the parameters of the camera and actuator :ref:`parameters <hardwareParameters>` before usage.
+Define your :py:class:`itom.dataObject` to save the captured data.
 Then you need to define the actuator trajectory as absolute or relative positions.

 This example shows how you can move your object and take a picture at different positions using relative position steps: